pilleatus/orientdb-tutorial-distributed-database/gitbook/fill_the_db.md

 # Fill the Database<a><img align="right" width="25%" src="https://github.com/pilleatus/orientdb-tutorial-distributed-database/blob/master/gitbook/images/add_customer.png?raw=true"/></a>
-The output of the docker-container shows the logs from orientDB-server.
+The output of the Docker-Container shows the logs from orientDB-server.
-If you have already connected to a DB-server, it should look like:
+If you have already connected to a DB-server, it should look like this:

 ![](./images/server_output_1.png)
-The servers use for sharing the config [Hazelcast](https://hazelcast.com/).
+The servers use the config [Hazelcast](https://hazelcast.com/) for sharing.

 ###add()
 In the previous chapter you learned how to connect/disconnect to the database.
 Now you will add some customers.
 By typing `a` for add, a random customer will be added to the default cluster of your connected server: